wikimedia/integration-zuul/doc/source/reference/drivers/timer.rst

       The time specification in cron syntax.
 Only the 5 part syntax is supported, not the symbolic names.
 Example: ``0 0 * * *`` runs at midnight.
 The first weekday is Monday.
+      An optional 6th part specifies seconds.
+The optional 7th part specifies a jitter in seconds.
+This advances or delays the trigger randomly, limited by the specified value.
+      Example ``0 0 * * * * 60`` runs at midnight with a +/- 60
+      seconds jitter.